Introduction to Machine Learning: Independent component analysis

 \subsection{Probabilistic ICA}

 Note that the algorithms that we discussed concerning ICA were all formulated in terms of the matrix $W = A^{-1}$, which ``filters'' the data into independent components.
 As a result, ICA requires as many independent components as the dimension of $X$.
 Moreover, because the components are typically normalized to have equal variance, there is no obvious way to perform dimension reduction using this method.
 Indeed, ICA is typically run after the data is preprocessed using PCA, this preprocessing step providing the reduction of dimension.
+It is however possible to define a model similar to probabilistic PCA, assuming a limited number of components to which a Gaussian noise is added, in the form